michelfernandez/cove/site/content/english/_index.md

 Sign legally valid with
 a few clicks
 ---
-Usable worldwide, hosted in Switzerland.
+Worldwide usage, hosted in Switzerland.
 {{% /markdown %}}

 {{< button